vkay0725/checkers-online/README.md

 # 🕹️ Checkers-online
-An online Checkers game bundled with a DNS Adblocker and SMTP email summary feature.
+An online Checkers game bundled with a DNS Adblocker and SMTP email summary feature, for course Computer Networks Spring 2025,IIT Dharwad

 ---